microsoft/trident/docs/Reference/Host-Configuration/API-Reference/Scripts.md

 Scripts to be run after Trident configuration stage is complete.

 These scripts are run from within a chroot of the target OS.
+The *$TARGET_ROOT* variable will be set to '/'.
+The *$EXEC_ROOT* variable will be set to the root of the filesystem Trident is being run from (or more specifically a directory within /tmp that is bind mounted to the root).

 | Characteristic | Value   |
 | -------------- | ------- |